When You Should Receive a Dental Crown

 WHY RECEIVE A DENTAL CROWN?

-Although many problems with teeth can be fixed with dental fillings, there are several reasons why patients at our Houston dental offices require a dental crown.
+Although many problems with teeth can be fixed with dental fillings, there are several reasons why patients at our dental office require a dental crown.
 Here are some of those reasons:

 Tooth Decay – Sometimes tooth decay happens.
 When a tooth becomes heavily decayed, there are several options, and these depend on what our general dentist considers the best course of action.
 A dental filling may work, if the decay isn’t too deep.
 If it is too deep, then a root canal may be necessary.
 If the tooth decay is expansive and the structure of the tooth has been compromised, then it will be necessary to use the dental cap.
 Sometimes a root canal and a dental crown are combined.